A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Introduction

-In literature, a few applications of noise reduction using EEMD can be found.
+In literature only a few applications of noise reduction using EEMD can be found.
 Su et al.\cite{su2016approach} developed and applied a noise reduction method based on EEMD to prototypical observations on dam safety.
-Wang et al.\cite{wang2016ensemble} developed a few denoising methods similar to that developed by Kopsinis et al.\cite{kopsinis2009development} using EEMD, instead of a single EMD.
+Wang et al.\cite{wang2016ensemble} developed denoising methods similar to that developed by Kopsinis et al.\cite{kopsinis2009development} by using EEMD, instead of a pure EMD.
 A modified interval thresholding method was also implemented, to suit the characteristics of the EEMD modes.
-These methods provide a better performance than EMD-based methods, especially for data with low signal-to-noise ratio.
-Wang et al. \cite{wang2019novel} developed a novel method to identify the frequency components of the pressure pulsation that causes damage in the off-design operation of the Francis turbine; a targeted EEMD-based denoising strategy is devised, which includes an autocorrelation analysis and a wavelet thresholding.
-Zhang et al.\cite{zhang2016improved} developed an improved filtering method by performing an EEMD decomposition, followed by a wavelet thresholding applied to flow-induced vibration signals, recorded for the structural health monitoring of a hydraulic structure.
-Bao \cite{bao2010emd} used EEMD to retrieve adaptively the amplitude-modulated components, relative to the cavitation noise from ship-radiated sound, containing a significant amount of background noise.
+These methods provide a better performance than the EMD-based ones, especially for data with low signal-to-noise ratio.
+Wang et al. \cite{wang2019novel} developed a novel method to identify the frequency components of the pressure pulsation that causes damage in the off-design operation of a Francis turbine; a targeted EEMD-based denoising strategy is devised, which includes an autocorrelation analysis and a wavelet thresholding.
+Zhang et al.\cite{zhang2016improved} proposed an improved filtering method by performing an EEMD decomposition, followed by a wavelet thresholding applied to flow-induced vibration signals, recorded for the structural health monitoring of a hydraulic structure.
+Bao \cite{bao2010emd} used EEMD to retrieve the amplitude-modulated components, related to the cavitation noise from ship-radiated sound, containing a significant amount of background noise.